jpallagrosi/jamfTips/Installers/Cisco AnyConnect/README.md

 Also works for patching.
 A prompt will be displayed if the app is in use.
 Options to defer. \
 The icon package is to be added to the policy to make the popup look nicer.

-Feel free to readjust the script to your needs.
+Feel free to tweak the script to your needs.